RuilianZ/p8105_hw1_rz2570/README.md

 # p8105_hw1_rz2570

-This is homework 1 of P8105.
+This project is used for homework1 of P8105.